 You can launch the Octopus Web Portal from the Octopus Manager, by clicking Open in Browser.

 Save the Master Key

 When Octopus is installed, it generates a master key which is a random string that is used to encrypt sensitive data in your Octopus database.
-You will need to the master key if you ever need to restore an Octopus backup.
+You will need the master key if you ever need to restore Octopus.